Archive for the ‘Call for papers’ Category

 Open call for papers: Nanomaterials for catalysis and sensing applications

-Nanoscale Advances is pleased to announce an open call for papers, for the upcoming themed collection:
+Nanoscale Advances is pleased to announce an open call for papers, for the upcoming themed collection, Nanomaterials for catalysis and sensing applications.

 In catalysis/adsorption and sensing technology, nanomaterials have emerged as a highly promising alternative to traditional chemicals.
 The synthesis of nanomaterials marked by its controllability and eco-friendly nature, now relies on cutting-edge technologies.
 This evolution paves the way for the development of next-generation materials, holding immense potential across various industrial applications.
 The recent strides in these nanomaterials underscore the imperative for further research, aimed at designing novel materials tailored for multifunctional uses.
 In light of these developments, our special issue aims to highlight the recent advances in nanomaterials and their advanced applications in catalysis and sensing.
 This collection also aligns with a conference held at Hue University, 2024: “Second Green Chemistry Conference in the Central and Highlands Region, Vietnam”.